 To add a tracking item:

 To connect labor data to budget codes, select Add tracking item.
-Then, select the budget code codes from the drop-down list.
+Then, select the budget codes from the drop-down list.

 Add an instance by selecting the More menu next to the tracking item and then the Add Instance option.
 This action may be helpful when you want to break down a tracking item.
 For example, you have several locations under one budget and want to track performance on all of them.